Cross Keys Café will be closed for Election Day on May 20. The Museum will be open normal hours, 10 a.m. - 5 p.m. Plan Your Visit

 Dismiss notification

-These talks and activities were included in regular Museum admission throughout Pride Month.
+These talks and activities are included in regular Museum admission throughout Pride Month.

 A reproduction of a portrait of female sailor Hannah Snell is the focus of a wall graphic about women at sea during the Revolutionary War.